 I recently saw a lettuce meme that was funny because it was sadly true.
-It poked fun at our grocery shopping inclination to grab a bag or head of lettuce, only to have it sit in our refrigerator and wilt.
+It poked fun at our grocery shopping inclination to grab a bag or head of greens, only to have them sit in our refrigerator and wilt.
 You can only eat so much salad right?

 Most of these can even be made with limp lettuce.
 Get ready for that poor, neglected vegetable to have new meaning in your life.

 This is so simple, yet so tasty!
 Make it a meal over some rice, and if you want, throw in some thinly sliced carrots for good measure.
 This will work well with not only lettuce, but any semi-sturdy green (such as swiss chard or bok choy).

 This sounds underwhelming doesn’t it?
 I don’t understand the magic of how something as mild as lettuce turns into something so delicious and full of flavor, but this soup taste like broccoli cheese soup (a.k.a cream of broccoli soup).
 So. good.
 Don’t let the long list of herbs discourage you.
 They are totally optional.
 I’ve thrown in whatever herbs I have on hand, or sometimes just substituted with dried herbs.
 The key here is the onion, the chicken stock and the heavy cream―don’t skip those.
 Any mild lettuce will work here.

 3. Lettuce Chips

 Of course!
 Why didn’t I think of this?
 I am definitely going to try these.
 Mmm… just imagine these with some Everything Bagel seasoning.